 Dividing Sprint into two separate components i.e. work outside of the normal product backlog or the bug Backlog and product backlog work.
 It’s essential to allocate time and resources to bug backlog work.
 Calculate the capacity of work per Sprint in hours.
 Sprint assumes that there are no changes expected during that time but has to fulfill urgent requests that customers and technical support.
 Some of them can be filed in the Backlog and wait for their turn, but some have to be handled as soon as they arise, potentially even “in real time” as per clients’ demands.
 Agile Masters protect members from different interruptions during the Sprint.
 The idea of Agile is to enable a team to focus on the planned development tasks.
 To increase the time allocated for fixes as development progresses can be an option.

 Integrating Testing in the Sprint

 Agile approaches are ideal for small businesses that value innovation.
 The focal point is the end-result rather than on the standard project management procedures.
-Businesses need to ensure that their employees are able to make decisions and are ready to collaborate and work as a part of the group.
+Businesses need to ensure that their employees can make decisions and are ready to collaborate and work as a part of the group.
 The decision to adopt such a solution, however, depends primarily on your requirements.

-Agile principles to be followed require courage, complete transparency and the confidence to make mistakes in view of software companies in India.
+Agile principles to be followed require courage, complete transparency, and the confidence to make mistakes in view of software companies in USA.
 People who confidently handle the issues that arise and learn from them will be successful in using Agile to develop software and systems in the long run.

-Agile works, accept that fixed price projects without detailed preplanning and expensive specifications are possible.
-Confidence increases the productivity in the team, but cooperation and trust between the customer and the service provider.
+Agile works, accept that fixed-price projects without detailed preplanning and expensive specifications are possible.
+Confidence increases productivity in the team, but cooperation and trust between the customer and the service provider.